The connection between NAD+ and Heart Health

 The emerging research into the connection between NAD+, sirtuins, and heart health indicates promising areas of support for normal cardiovascular function.
 One such way may be to support NAD+ levels.
 NAD+ levels can be supported with substrates, including NAD+ precursors, such as nicotinamide riboside (NR) and nicotinamide mononucleotide (NMN).
 NAD+ can also be supplemented directly:

 Please call / text (865) 293-5828 to set up an appointment today.
-The NAD+ IV drips are available at RevitalyzeMD.
+At our Med Spa, RevitalyzeMD NAD+ IV drips are available!
 These are amazing treatments to provide your body with NAD+ optimization.
 NAD+ / NR / Resveratrol products to use at home are also available at RMD.

 Heart health is highlighted in February but important all the time to our patients and to the staff at RMD.